dmulloy2/ProtocolLib/.github/CONTRIBUTING.md

 (or had their ID changed), make sure to update this list.
 If a packet was removed in favor of usage of another packet, instead of removing it, move it to the bottom of the list in its section, add a deprecation warning to it, and redirect it to the packet that replaced it.
-4. `mvn` in the root directory to build the project.
+4. `gradlew build` in the root directory to build the project.
 5. If tests fail in the maven build, go through the tests to make sure you removed references to any removed packets and changed the NMS version guards.
 6. Increment the package version in `com.comphenix.protocol.utility.Constants`.